top of page

 For most of its history, the club fielded two men’s adult teams.
 Since the beginning of the 21st century, growth in both the league and the number of junior members has allowed the club to expand to three men’s adult teams.
 This expansion is why Grayshott now has a second ground at Broxhead Common, which is a lovely setting for cricket matches.

-In 2020 Grayshott launched Women’s Softball Cricket and in 2025 will introduce a Women’s hardball.
+In 2020 Grayshott launched Women’s Softball Cricket and in 2025 re-introduced Women’s hardball.
 The women’s section is flourishing under a dedicated coach and growing members.
-They warmly welcome everyone, regardless of experience or whether they have their own kit.

 Grayshott has a vibrant social calendar of events that range from women’s socials to golf days, the President's Day and end of season awards.